 Share this information

 High school athletes account for an estimated 2 million injuries each year.
+Learn more about sports injuries from an expert at Children's Health.
 Click to tweet.

-The only pediatric institute of its kind in Texas, the Children's Health Andrews Institute for Orthopaedics and Sports Medicine aims at reducing the number of children being sidelined from injury.
-Learn more about our wide-range of services available to help athletes stay healthy and improve their game.
+The only pediatric institute of its kind in the region, the Children's Health Andrews Institute for Orthopaedics & Sports Medicine provides convenient access to a full continuum of orthopedic and sports medicine care.
+Learn more about our orthopaedic services.

 Sign up for Performance Playbook